jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ```

 - Display help to stdout.
 Displaying
-  help, program version etc. are not an
+  help, program version etc. are not
-  errors conditions.
+  error conditions.

 ``` bash
     arg=${1:-}